ryan-helou/Space-Invaders/README.md

 ## Screenshots

-[Insert screenshots of gameplay here]

 ## Credits

-This project was developed by [Your Name] as part of [course or personal project].
-Special thanks to [anyone who contributed or inspired the project].
+This project was developed by Ryan Helou.

-## License

-This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.